🇰🇷

 Visa-Free Entry (B-2)

-Citizens from over 100 countries can enter South Korea visa-free for 90 days (Canada: 180 days).
-K-ETA exemption extended until December 2025 for 67 countries.
+Citizens of most countries can enter South Korea visa-free for up to 90 days (30 days for some nationalities).
+K-ETA requirement suspended until December 31, 2026 for 67 eligible countries.

 90 days